Residential tenancy disputes

 A landlord must not require that a tenant buy goods or services from them or their nominated supplier as a condition of the lease.

 This can include requiring a tenant to purchase items such as lightbulbs or furniture, or cleaning services for when you move out of the premises.

 A landlord or real estate agent needs to provide notice to enter a premises.
-They are entitled to enter a premises for a number of reasons, including:
+They are entitled to enter a premises for reasons including:

-- To show the premises to a prospective tenant or buyer;
+- to show the premises to a prospective tenant or buyer; or

 A lessor, or their agent, cannot enter a premises on a Sunday or a public holiday, or on another day before 8am or after 6pm, unless the tenant agrees.

 This is not an exhaustive list of tenants’ and landlords’ rights and responsibilities.
 If you have questions about what your rights and responsibilities are, or if you feel that your rights may have been breached, call us today.